Institute for Science and Society logo

 This Leverhulme funded research programme investigates a series of questions on the relationship between science, politics and publics: What are the challenges involved in making science public, in making public science, in making science in public, in making science more public, and finally in making science private?
 How are such activities changing science and society, and what are the normative implications for problems relating to political legitimacy, scientific authority and democratic participation?

-The post Playing with AI/Playing with fire appeared first on Making Science Public.
+The post Chatting with chatbots about the climate crisis appeared first on Making Science Public.

 EcoSocieties